MicroPhase/fpga-docs/source/DEV_BOARD/MIZAR-Z7/MIZAR-Z7_Reference_Manual.md

 - Xilinx Zynq™ XC7Z010-1CLG400C (7010 Version Only),
   Xilinx Zynq™ XC7Z020-1CLG400C (7020 Version Only).

 - DDR3: 512MB DDR3 RAM(7010 Version Only),
   &ensp;&ensp;&ensp;&ensp;&ensp;&ensp;1GB DDR3 RAM(7020 Version Only).

 - Flash: 256Mbit QSPI Flash, 8GB eMMC Flash.

 - Wi-Fi/BT: 1 channel Wi-Fi integrated BT, can be used for wireless transmission, IoT applications.
 (7020 Version Only)

 - MIPI CSI: 1 MIPI CSI for camera applications.
 (7020 Version Only)

 - KEY: 6 user's keys, 2 PS control, 4 PL control.

 - LED: 6 user's LEDs, 2 PS control, 4 PL control.

+  ​

-- GPIO: 2 40-pin expansion ports (2.54mm pitch), 72 IOs of 3.3V voltage.
+- GPIO: 2 40-pin expansion ports (2.54mm pitch), 72 IOs in total, 48 voltage-adjustable IOs, all IOs are 3.3V by default.

 - USB JTAG: 1 onboard JTAG circuit, can debug and download the ZYNQ system through the USB cable.

 - USB UART:1 USB UART interface, used for serial communication with PC.

 - USB Host: 1 USB Host, supporting high-speed USB 2.0 communication.

 - USB Slave:1 USB Slave, provided for direct connection to a host device.

 - HDMI:

-  HDMI1: HDMI video output interface, can be configured as.
+  HDMI1: HDMI video output interface, can be configured as HDMI RX.

-  HDMI2: Video input interface.
-(7020 Version Only)
+  HDMI2: Video input interface, can be configured as HDMI TX (7020 Version Only)

 - PHY ETH: 1 10/100 Ethernet RJ45 interface, which can be used for Ethernet data exchange or other application.

 - SD Card: 1 SD Card slot for storing the operating system image, file system, and user data.

 - CLOCK: 1 33.33MHz active crystal oscillator provides a stable clock for the PS system.
   &ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp; 1 50MHz active crystal oscillator provides additional clocks for the PL logic.